Philip Tan

 Philip Tan is recognized in Asia-Pacific Legal 500 2024 as "exceptional", a "first-class lawyer in his generation", and "a rising star with capability to understand complex legal and technical issues".
 He is also noted by clients as "very responsive and practical", with "deep knowledge" of Asian price reviews.

-An active member of the international arbitration community, Philip was previously Vice-Chair (Asia), and is now Internal Communications Co-Chair, of the Young Institute for Transnational Arbitration (Young ITA).
+An active member of the international arbitration community, Philip was previously Vice-Chair (Asia) and Internal Communications Co-Chair of the Young Institute for Transnational Arbitration (Young ITA).
 He also teaches a course on international energy disputes as Adjunct Teaching Mentor at SMU School of Law.

 Philip is also regularly involved in pro bono work.
 He has assisted in an educational rights lawsuit against the State of New York, and the successful representation of an indigent defendant in a criminal appeal.
 He has also led training workshops conducted in association with BABSEACLE at East Yangon University, Myanmar, and coordinated projects for non-profit organisations based in Singapore and other countries.